 You are finding ways to be able to go out with friends and family on occasion to a restaurant and be able to order an excellent suitable meal that will not throw you off your program.

 Thank you for visiting and reading this blog post.
-Hope that you got some encouragement from it.
-Please leave any comments, suggestion, personal experiences or questions in the comment section below.
+I hope that you got some encouragement from it.
+Please leave any comments, suggestions, personal experiences or questions in the comment section below.